 The horizontal fluorescent stripes of a blue construction vest are frequently inscribed with inscriptions.
 Occasionally, a title such as "incident commander," "triage director," or similar words may be marked on the horizontal stripe.
-If an emergency involving several injuries occurs, rapidly identifying the professional in charge of triage (determining the extent of damages so that the sequence in which patients should be treated makes sense) might not only be beneficial but may save lives.
+If an emergency involving several injuries occurs, rapidly identifying the professional in charge of triage (determining the extent of damages so that the sequence in which patients should be treated makes sense) is beneficial and saves lives.
 Even if no titles are posted, if you are on a scene of an emergency involving personal injuries, search for people wearing royal blue safety vests if you require medical aid or know of someone who does.
 It has the potential to save your or their lives.

 Other safety vests, in addition to pure reflective safety vests, are available for various uses.

-- Safety vest with a light source - both reflective for enhanced visibility and with a light source to help with job performance.
+- A safety vest with a light source is reflective for enhanced visibility, and a light source helps with job performance.

 - Water-related safety includes anything from high visibility during water activities to professional-grade vests with life-saving capabilities.